Sweetyamnesia/BrainBoostVR/portfolio-project/Stage_1_Report.md

 **📚 Context & Preparatory Work:**
 - **Exploratory Research:** Initial idea was to interview health professionals and video game designers to explore VR for seniors, aiming to promote intergenerational relationships and playful learning.
 Due to the scope of the master’s program, this step was not carried out.
 - **Master’s Thesis:** Investigated transfer of learning between experts and non-experts in laser safety, comparing immersive VR experiences with practical laboratory work to assess effectiveness of skill transfer and safe practices.
 - **Project Awareness & Inspiration:** Created a dedicated Instagram (for observation and idea tracking) page and followed VR companies to gather ideas, observe trends, and map potential users.
 A mindmap was also made to identify all target groups, which helped narrow the scope for the MVP.

-**🔍 Identified Problem:** Patients in cognitive or motor rehabilitation often lack motivating and engaging solutions.
-Traditional methods are monotonous, reducing adherence and effectiveness
+**🔍 Identified Problem:**
+Patients in cognitive or motor rehabilitation often lack motivating and engaging solutions.
+Traditional methods are monotonous, reducing adherence and effectiveness.

 **📝 Techniques Used:**
 - Mindmapping of target users, stakeholders, and potential features